Chapter 13 BWV 72 Alles nur nach Gottes Willen

 One oboe returns to support voice and strings in a movement that at first seems more instrumental dance than aria.
 Of the 94 bars, the voice is absent from almost half of them and is heard in only four of the first 32!
 The message conveyed through the text is important of course, but the character and mood is no less so.

 This is a movement which initially conveys qualities of stately and serene purposefulness.
-It is also a musical statement of great subtleness and structural individuality.
+It is also a musical statement of great subtlety and structural individuality.
 It seems as if Bach has taken hold of the text, letting it lead him through musical paths which have no need of conventional, formal constraints.

 The text affirms simply and directly that Jesus will do as we have asked and sweeten the crosses that we bear.
 The A section of the aria, or rather what we might consider it to be were Bach to be writing a conventionally constructed ternary form movement, deals with this reassuring thought and ends at bar 56.
 This is precisely where we might expect a contrasting middle section to begin and for a moment it seems that this is what Bach has planned.
 The text touches upon our many afflictions and the caressing of A and E minor is gently suggestive of troubles and sorrow; but this cannot be drawn too overtly because the crux of the message is that these will disappear when we reside in the arms of Jesus.
 Consequently the musical colouring is lightly textured and delicately drawn.